OUR VISION: Expression and connection through the arts.

 MISSA Board Members for 2024-2025 (AGM is held in March)

-Some of her work can be seen at www.laurafeeleus.ca.
+Some of her work can be found on www.kaitfelts.com

 MISSA would not be able to function without the help of its amazing volunteers but no other volunteers are as vital as the techs that return year after year.
 Techs hit the ground running helping to set up MISSA and are there at the very end helping to put everything away.
 There is a tech assigned to each class so that the instructors and class participants have everything they need and that everything runs safely and smoothly.
 These folks are the secret source of that “MISSA Magic.”